 We met a French guy who sells handicrafts for a living at the Boardwalk who is currently living in Siargao for two years!
 He really loves the place.
 He is a testimony that you should visit the island.

-Don’t forget the night life
+Don’t forget the nightlife

 Well, oh well.
 Another experience off my radar.
 Since I know that Siargao is a chill place.
 I never thought of going to bars or partying while visiting the island and yet I did!
-With my sleeping outfit we went to Rumbar as it was the place to hang out during Mondays in Siargao.
+With my sleeping outfit, we went to Rumbar as it was the place to hang out during Mondays in Siargao.
 How did we get there?
 We ask the locals and pointed out this Bar.
 The place has a chill vibe with live music playing.
 Also, the drinks were good!

 On the next day, Tuesday is a dance party at Jungle!
 We weren’t able to party here since we went here too early and decided to hang out in another place instead.
 I forgot the name.
 I’m sorry.
-But it was near the boarwalk.
-The place has billiards pool, dart and other group games like Jenga.
+But it was near the boardwalk.
+The place has a billiards pool, dart and other group games like Jenga.

 Go on a food trip

 This is the thing I am not good at but regretted not doing on the island.
 I only went to one café.
 A friend of mine suggested a lot like Shaka, Café Loca, Harana but I wasn’t able to go.
 So if you will be there, try to visit at least five.
-There are tons of Café there and I’m sure the food they served are amazing!
+There are tons of Café there and I’m sure the food they served is amazing!

 Another place to visit is Kermit.
-We were able to dine-in here.
+We were able to dine in here.
 They serve Filipino-Italian Food.
 Which is authentic I must say.
 You can make your own pizza and the pasta was beyond my Filipino taste buds that’s why I can say that it’s authentic on the Italian side.
 Haha.
-Also, the restaurant is always full, they have reservations, but if you are not able to make any reservations like we did, just wait.
+Also, the restaurant is always full, they have reservations, but if you are not able to make any reservations as we did, just wait.
 It’s also quite pricey here.
 Ready your cash for the good food you are willing to spend on!